-The Fund is responsible for ensuring that its business is conducted in accordance with the law and proper standards and that what is, in effect, scheme members' money is safeguarded and properly accounted for.
+The Pension Fund is responsible for ensuring that its business is conducted in accordance with the law and proper standards and that what is, in effect, pensioners' money provided in large part from the public purse, is safeguarded and properly accounted for.
 The Fund has a responsibility under local government legislation to make arrangements which secure continuous improvement in the way in which its functions are delivered.

-In discharging this overall responsibility, the Fund is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions including arrangements for the management of risk.
+In discharging this overall responsibility the Pension Fund is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions including arrangements for the management of risk.

-The Fund has adopted its own Governance Policy Statement in line with the relevant regulations concerning the governance of funds within the LGPS.
-This statement has regard to relevant standards such as the Myners' principles.
-The Governance Policy Statement - which was updated in January 2021 - is available through the following link appendix-a.pdf (lancashire countypension fund.org.uk)In addition, the operation of the Fund is subject to LCC's Code of Corporate Governance.
-The County Council's Annual Governance Statement is prepared in accordance with the Framework prepared by CIPFA/Solace "Delivering Good Governance in Local Government" (2016 edition).
-The Framework defines the seven core principles that should underpin the governance of each local authority namely:
+The Fund has adopted its own Governance Policy Statement in line with the relevant regulations concerning the governance of funds within the LGPS and has regard to relevant standards such as the Myners' principles.
+A copy of the Governance Policy Statement is available to view through the following link Governance-policy-statement

+In addition the operation of the Fund is subject to Lancashire County Council's Code of Corporate Governance.
+The County Council's Annual Governance Statement is prepared in accordance with the Framework prepared by CIPFA/ Solace "Delivering Good Governance in Local Government" (2016 edition) which defines the seven core principles that should underpin the governance of each local authority namely:

-- Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law; - Ensuring openness and comprehensive stakeholder engagement; - Defining outcomes in terms of sustainable economic, social and environmental benefits: - Determining the interventions necessary to optimise the achievement of the intended outcomes; - Developing the Fund's capacity, including the capability of its leadership and the individuals within it; - Managing risks and performance through robust internal control and strong public financial management; and - Implementing good practices in transparency, reporting and audit to deliver effective accountability.
+- Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law; - Ensuring openness and comprehensive stakeholder engagement; - Defining outcomes in terms of sustainable economic, social and environmental benefits; - Determining the interventions necessary to optimise the achievement of the intended outcomes; - Developing the Fund's capacity, including the capability of its leadership and the individuals within it; - Managing risks and performance through robust internal control and strong public financial management; and - Implementing good practices in transparency, reporting and audit to deliver effective accountability.

-This statement sets out both how the Fund has complied with its own Governance Policy Statement and LCC's Code of Corporate Governance.
+This statement sets out both how the Pension Fund has complied with its own Governance Policy Statement and Lancashire County Council's Code of Corporate Governance